-Activities in Abu Dhabi in the winter
+Activities in Abu Dhabi in the fall, winter, or spring

 - Boat tours – a tour of the city from the water is one of the best ways for anyone to see Abu Dhabi.
 You get to see all the high rise buildings and enjoy the gorgeous marina.
 You can also go island hopping to the different islands in the bay.

 - Visit the observation deck, Etihad Towers – get unfiltered access to skyline views of the city when you visit the 74th floor of Jumeirah, Etihad Towers.
 Snowbirds can enjoy snacks, light meals, or high tea as they observe this wondrous city spread out below them.